0x6d64/sphinx-traceability-example/docs/intro.rst

 Introduction
 ============

-The only purpose of the exemplum package is to demonstrate the funtionality of the `melexis fork`_ of the `sphinx-traceability-extension`_.
+The only purpose of the exemplum package is to demonstrate the functionality of the `melexis fork`_ of the `sphinx-traceability-extension`_.

 In this example we pretend to implement a simple piece of software.
 Its